Marcrus813/FundMe-Revision/Note.md

     -   Answer: No, one way to do it is get storage stack using `ethers.provider.getStorageAt(contract.address, index)`
         -   More detailed explanation
             -   Private referring to inaccessible to other contracts or external users by function call, but it is accessible through Etherscan or low-level methods like one mentioned above

+## Stage Testing
+- Differences
+    - Fixture will not be possible, mocks won't be needed